radoone/nameday-mcp/README.md

 ```

 ### 3. get_today_name_days
-Get the names that have their name day today.
+Get the names that have their nameday today.

 **Parameters:**
 - `random_string` (string): Dummy parameter (required by MCP spec)